mevdschee/php-crud-api/README.md

 $api->executeCommand();
 ```

-NB: The "MsSQL_CRUD_API" class does not support the "socket" option.
-The other variables are not MySQL, PgSQL or MsSQL specific.
+NB: The "socket" option is not supported by MS SQL Server.

 ## Usage